Short Story and Poetry Independent Projects: American

 Modern American Art and Architecture:

-- The Ash Can School and
+- The Ash Can School,

 The